Curtis Axel: AxelMania and The Social Outcasts (2015–2017)

-On the January 4, 2016 episode of Raw, Axel turned heel, when he along with Heath Slater, Adam Rose and Bo Dallas, debuted a new stable and assisted Slater in defeating Dolph Ziggler, calling themselves "The Social Outcasts".
+On the January 4, 2016, episode of Raw, Axel turned heel, when he along with Heath Slater, Adam Rose and Bo Dallas, debuted a new stable and assisted Slater in defeating Dolph Ziggler, calling themselves "The Social Outcasts".
 At Royal Rumble, Axel would enter the Royal Rumble match at number 5, before being eliminated by AJ Styles.
 On February 21 at Fastlane, Axel defeated R-Truth, with interference from fellow The Social Outcasts members.
 At WrestleMania 32, Axel participated in the André the Giant Memorial Battle Royal, which was won by Baron Corbin.
 In May, The Social Outcasts took time out to film The Marine 5: Battleground.
 The Social Outcasts returned on the June 27 episode of Raw, confronting Enzo Amore and Big Cass.
-The following week on Raw, The Social Outcasts was defeated by Enzo and Cass.
+The following week on Raw, The Social Outcasts were defeated by Enzo and Cass.

 As part of the draft, Axel was drafted to the Raw brand as its last draft pick, earning him the nickname Mr. Irrelevant.
 After losing to the returning Neville, Axel then joined forces with former Social Outcasts member Bo Dallas, and they were defeated by Neville and Sami Zayn on the October 10 episode of Raw.
 The following week on Raw, Axel was attacked by Dallas after his match with Neville, thus turning face in the process.
-A week later, Axel receiving a pop from the crowd in his home state of Minnesota, before losing to Dallas.
+A week later, Axel received a pop from the crowd in his home state of Minnesota, before losing to Dallas.
 At WrestleMania 33 on April 2, 2017, Axel participated in the André the Giant Memorial Battle Royal, which was won by Mojo Rawley.